SevenOne Media - General Terms and Conditions

-If the contractual partner obtains or collects data from the placement of advertising media on online services offered by PSD by using special techniques, such as by using cookies or tracking pixels, the contractual partner shall ensure that the provisions of the German Telemedia Act (TMG) and the Federal Data Protection Act (BDSG) are observed when collecting, processing and using personal data.
+If the contractual partner obtains or collects data from the placement of advertising media on online services offered by PSD by using special techniques, such as by using cookies or tracking pixels, the contractual partner shall ensure that the provisions of the General Data Protection Regulation are observed when collecting, processing and using personal data.

 If the contractual partner acquires anonymous data by accessing advertising material it has supplied for PSD’s online services, the contractual partner may only evaluate this data within the scope of the respective campaign.
 This evaluation may only include anonymous data generated by advertising placements on PSD’s online services.

 Furthermore, the contractual partner is prohibited from further processing, using or forwarding any data acquired by accessing the advertising material it has supplied for PSD’s online services.
 In particular, the contractual partner may not store, evaluate or otherwise use data from advertising placements on PSD’s online services for its own purposes and/or forward such data to third parties.
 This ban also applies to the creation of profiles from user behaviour on PSD’s online services and their further use.

 If the contractual partner uses third-party systems to place advertising material on PSD’s online services, it shall ensure that the system operator also respects this agreement.

 For every breach of the obligation arising from clauses C.9.1 to C.9.4, the contractual partner shall pay SevenOne Media a contract penalty amounting to 10 times the price of the contract, from which the unauthorised data usage originates.
 This does not affect any further claims to damages.